Item added to cart

 Yoga is more popular than ever, and yoga studios offer a wide array of classes on their schedules, with options for everyone.
 In the United States, over the years, yoga has gone from a fringe pursuit to one that’s practiced by nearly 37 million people.
 Yoga combines mindfulness with movement, and different types offer varying levels of difficulty.
 Whichever yoga practice you choose and wherever you practice, it’s about allowing yourself to explore and grow both physically and mentally.

-The building blocks of yoga include asanas – or poses – each of which focuses on your flexibility and breathing, especially as you go from one pose to the next (move through a flow).
-Because it provides relief from both physical and mental tension, yoga is a powerful practice.
+The building blocks of yoga include asanas (poses), each of which focuses on your flexibility and breathing – especially as you go from one pose to the next (move through a flow).
+This generally provides relief from both physical and mental tension, making it a powerful asset to have in your daily routine.

 A common form of the practice, vinyasa involves a series of poses that flow into each other and is often called “vinyasa flow” because of its fluid nature.
 In vinyasa yoga, each movement is synchronized with your breathing, making it a great form of moving meditation.
 The fluid movements help to develop a feeling of balance and can help prevent repetitive strain injuries.